Stijnantoine99/theorie/README.md

 ## Solution
 It is our task to create the most profitable outcome possible.
 In order to do this, we need to create a neighbourhood with the highest house prices and therefore the highest total price for the area.
-To reach this ultimate situation we have written 4 different algorithms which are briefly explained below.
+To reach this ultimate situation we have written five different algorithms which are briefly explained below.
 A more detailed description of each algorithm can be found in the algorithms folder or be accessed by the links below.

 1. [Random algorithm](https://github.com/Stijnantoine99/theorie/tree/master/code/algoritmes/random_algorithm)